The Temple of Vanity (Yes, Another)

-There is another one of these ‘Temples of Vanity’ in the family album — although, to be honest, you could call the whole blooming site a “temple of vanity” and have done with it — but this entry is a bit different.
+The primary ‘Temple of Vanity’ of course is in the family album — although, to be honest, you could call the whole blooming site a “temple of vanity” and have done with it — but this entry is a bit different.
 I’m really not particularly vain about this one.
-But it does have a certain historical interest.
+But it does have a degree of historical interest.

 Y’see, I never saw a lot of point in making multiple backups of the earlier versions of the essay collection.
 Generally, when I revised something it was because I preferred the new version.
 So why hang onto the old one?

-Well, the more fool I. I have found that in the wake of the train wreck that was Deathly Hallows, I am belatedly sorry not to have kept a better record of where, when, and how my own reasoning on the subject had developed over the previous five years.
+Well, the more fool I. I have found that in the wake of the train wreck that was Deathly Hallows, I am belatedly sorry not to have kept a better record of where, when, and how my own reasoning on various subjects had developed over the previous five years.

 After some digging I did manage to find a couple of the older versions of the site.
 Neither of them is as old as I would have liked.
 I’ve no record of the original site that was uploaded at Halloween in 2002.
+But then, that one didn’t include the Potterverse essay collection.
 I think there may have once been a backup of a version from 2003, or thereabouts, but that one was on a zip cartridge that went bad, so it is long gone.

 Still, I did manage to find a backup of the last version of the original site, before the redesign that was uploaded in 2004, as well as a copy of the site as it stood in July 2007, when the “carpet book” was leaked online — before I felt I had to at least try to drag what I could into some attempt at compliance with Rowling.